IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Click the "myblockchain" tile in you Bluemix Dashboard
 1. Click the "Service Credentials" link on the left
 1. Copy the value of the whole JSON object to the `manual` var in app.js at line 135ish.
+	1. If for some reason you don't see any credentials click the "ADD CREDENTIALS" button and let the page refresh

 #Run Marbles on Local Machine
 Now we are ready to work on the application!
+The app is setup to either grab network data from Bluemix via VCAP Service's environmental variable OR to load the hard coded list in `./app.js`.
+Since we are running the app locally it will not find VCAP and will use the hard coded list.
+You should have replaced the hard coded data with your personal network data in the last section.
+If you haven't, go ahead and do it now (instuctions are [above](#network)).

 1. First up we need to install our dependencies.
 Open a command prompt/terminal and browse to the root of this project.
 1. In the command prompt type: